If you have low water pressure in the bathroom sink, there could be a problem throughout your home’s plumbing system.

 - Take the number on your water meter and write it down somewhere.

 - Recheck it in about two hours.
-If the number changed, you have a leak to find.
+If the number changes, you have a leak to find.

 Resolving a low water pressure in the bathroom problem can translate into benefits for your whole home to experience.
 Although it takes a little work to solve this mystery, it is worth the effort!